Editorial Style Guide

 Capitalize Divine only when used in direct reference to God, Jesus, or the Holy Spirit, or when used as part of a proper noun.

 There is a Divine mandate to repent and be baptized.

 The Divinity of Christ was not in question.

 The School of Divinity is growing.

 Use Dr. in first reference as a formal title before the name of an individual who holds a doctor of medicine degree.
 Do not continue to use Dr. in subsequent references; use only the last name.

 Dr. Jonas Salk was present.
 Salk developed a vaccine.

 Dr. also may be used on first reference before the names of individuals who hold other types of doctoral degrees.
 However, because the public frequently identifies Dr. with physicians, care should be taken to state the individual’s specialty in the first or second reference.
 The only exception would be a story in which the context leaves no doubt that the person is a psychologist, minister, college professor, etc.

 Do not use Dr. before the names of individuals who hold honorary doctorates only.

-In some cases, EST should be placed after the time if the information is being sent nationwide.
+In some cases, EST (Eastern Standard Time) may be placed after the time if the information is being sent nationwide.
 The acronym EST may be used instead of spelling it out.
 During daylight savings in the spring and summer months when some states "spring ahead," EDT (Eastern Daylight Time) should be used.